 Pay Your Debt.
 In 2 Kings 4:7, we see that God intends for people to pay their debts, and He will provide the means.
 No one would have guessed the widow would have become an oil entrepreneur by God’s grace.
 By God’s grace, He gives us all we need for living, and saving our children from being servants to pay off a debt.

 Live on the Rest.
-In 2 Kings 4:7, we see too that God intends to provide for the widow and her children beyond their current debt.
-God not only solves the debt problem, but provides enough oil for the family to live for some period of time until they can stand on their feet financially.
+In 2 Kings 4:7, we see too that God intended to provide for the widow and her children beyond their current debt.
+God not only solved the debt problem, but provided enough oil for the family to live for some period of time until they could stand on their feet financially.
 God loves you, and will provide all the help you need during times of financial crisis, wrapped in times of personal grief and loss.
 After the sting of losing your spouse grips you, then you must still provide for your family and pay off the debts.
 God is not angry with you, but loves you and your family.
 He has always provided for you, and did so through your spouse before God began a new plan for providing for you in another way.
 So often we think that our spouse provided our income, but it was always and only God helping us.
 We should all learn to live on the rest that God provides for us every day we have more than we need to pay the immediate bills.
-Perhaps you have some widows around you that need your financial help (James 1:27, page 1888).
+Perhaps you have some widows around you that need your financial help (James 1:27).

 So we learn more about the living through financial distress today.